caojohnny/pbft-java/README.md

 - Replicas need to implement their own `ReplicaEncoder` to transform the messages into a transmissible format
     - Encoders handle message signing and MACs
+    - The **default** implementation requires that full messages and checkpoints are encoded for those messages pertaining to view changes, but this can be changed if the user wishes to accommodate for additional messages to retrieve missing information
 - Replicas need to implement `ReplicaTransport` in order for the `Replica` to send messages
 - Replicas need to implement their own incoming message